a11599/pmi/README.md

 - Timer frequency is reset to 18.2 Hz.
 - Running DMA transfers on channels with auto restart DMA (`PMI_DMA_AUTO`) are stopped.

 PMI applications cannot be installed as TSR programs.
-If your program needs to stay resident, then you probably need a DPMI-like extender anyways (or should not be using protected mode at all).
+If your program needs to stay resident, then you probably need a more advanced DPMI-like extender anyways (or should not be using protected mode at all).

 # Creating a PMI application